uncopenweb/jsonic/doc/js.rst

       var voices = response.voices.values;
    });

-To set the voice for all following speech commands on the :const:`default` channel, do the following:
+To set an Italian voice for all following speech commands on the :const:`default` channel, do the following:

 .. sourcecode:: javascript